H-97

 Plain Language

-The attorney general may at any time request that a developer produce the documentation described in Section 2(b) — including training data summaries, bias evaluation methodology, data governance measures, and intended uses — within 90 days.
-The documentation is exempt from public records disclosure.
-Developers may designate materials as containing proprietary information or trade secrets, and producing privileged materials does not waive attorney-client privilege or work-product protection.
+The attorney general may request at any time that a developer produce the documentation described in Section 2(b) within 90 days.
+The AG may evaluate it for compliance, but it is exempt from public records disclosure.
+Developers may designate materials as containing trade secrets or proprietary information, and submitting privileged materials does not waive privilege.

 Statutory Text